elypia/elypian-font/README.md

 don't be afraid to derive or reference from this project however you want, but please rename your derivative work so it does not conflict with this.

-**All files including videos, models, audio, bitmaps, vectors, and animations such as GIFs, found in the `./assets/` directory, are not under the aforementioned license; all rights are reserved by Elypia CIC.**
+**The repository includes our trade name and registered trademarks, which are not granted under the license.
+Please do not use these except as required to describe the origin of work.**

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"
 [discord-guild]: https://discord.gg/hprGMaM "Discord Invite"